mos9527/sssekai_blender_io/README.md

 - 简体中文 (zh_HANS, mos9527)

 # Installing & Updating
+  # PLEASE NOTE:
+  The updater is still a W.I.P and has bugs!
+Report them in the [issues](https://github.com/mos9527/sssekai_blender_io/issues) tab.
 - Make sure you have [Git](https://git-scm.com/downloads) installed on your system.
 - Download the addon [Bootstrapper](https://github.com/mos9527/sssekai_blender_io/blob/master/bootstrap.py)
 - Install the Bootstrapper in Blender by going to `Edit > Preferences > Add-ons > Install...` and selecting the Bootstrapper, which is a `.py` file.